abhijay9/ShiftTolerant-LPIPS/README.md

 [2023 Aug] Added ST-LPIPS to [PyTorch Toolbox for Image Quality Assessment](https://github.com/chaofengc/IQA-PyTorch).

 [2023 May] In the ST-LPIPS work (available in this repository), we developed a perceptual similarity metric that remains robust even in the presence of imperceptible pixel shifts.
 However, stronger corruptions can be generated via adversarial attacks.
 Consequently, _**in a separate study**_, we conducted a systematic investigation of the robustness of both traditional and learned perceptual similarity metrics against imperceptible adversarial perturbations.
 Our findings reveal that all metrics are susceptible to such attacks.
-Please consider reading our study on '[Attacking Perceptual Similarity Metrics](https://github.com/abhijay9/attacking_perceptual_similarity_metrics)' (TMLR'23 $\textcolor{red}{\text{Featured Certification}}$) for more details.
+For details, please consider reading our study on '[Attacking Perceptual Similarity Metrics](https://github.com/abhijay9/attacking_perceptual_similarity_metrics)' (TMLR'23 $\textcolor{red}{\text{Featured Certification}}$).

 ## Shift-tolerant Perceptual Similarity Metric